jigargosar/jigargosar.github.io/src/content/posts/2025-10-21-pwsh-env-vars.md

 ---
-title: 'PowerShell: Setting Environment Variables for a Single Command'
+title: 'PowerShell: Environment Variable Woes'
 date: '2025-10-21'
 intro: How to set environment variables for a single command in PowerShell without polluting your current shell session.
 ---